 For internal or implant radiation (also called brachytherapy), the doctor passes an endoscope (a long, flexible tube) down the throat to place radioactive material very close to the cancer.
 This is most often used with more advanced esophageal cancers to shrink tumors so a patient can swallow more easily.
 This method is better used as a way to relieve symptoms (and not to try to cure the cancer).

 - Skin changes in areas getting radiation – ranging from something like a sunburn to blisters and open sores

 - Painful sores in the mouth and throat

 - Dry mouth or thick saliva

-These side effects may be worse if chemo and radiation are given at the same time.
 Often these side effects go away when treatment ends, but some may last longer.
-Radiation to the chest may cause lung damage and lead to trouble breathing and shortness of breath.
+For example, in some cases radiation can narrow the esophagus, which might mean you will need further treatment.
+Radiation to the chest might damage the lungs and lead to trouble breathing and shortness of breath.

-Talk with your doctor before and during treatment about what side effects you can expect and any ways that they could be reduced.
+Talk with your doctor before and during treatment about what side effects you can expect and how they could be reduced.

 If you want to know more about this type of treatment, please see the Radiation Therapy section of our website or our document Understanding Radiation Therapy: A Guide for Patients and Families.